April 9th, 2020

 This practical book examines why metadata is essential for managing, migrating, accessing, and deploying any big data solution.
 Authors Federico Castanedo and Scott Gidley dive into the specifics of analyzing metadata for keeping track of your data—where it comes from, where it’s located, and how it’s being used—so you can provide safeguards and reduce risk.
 In the process, you’ll learn about methods for automating metadata capture.

 This book also explains the main features of a data lake architecture and discusses the pros and cons of several data lake management solutions that support metadata.
 These solutions include:

 Interested in setting up a data lake for your organization?
-How about cleaning up your current data lake?
+How about cleaning up your current data lake or learning more about data lake management?
 Start by Requesting a Demo of Arena and we’ll be happy to help!